dacr/code-examples-manager/README.md

 Code examples manager operations :
 - It reads its configuration
 - It searches for code examples from the given directories roots
-  - Only files with given extensions are selected (the given glob)
+  - select files matching the search pattern and not involved in the ignore mask
   - Selects code examples if and only if they contain a unique identifier (UUID)
 - It publishes or updates remote code examples to remote destinations
   - the code example publish scope (`publish` keyword) select target destinations